 Co-Living

 Co-living is the trend of living with many other people in one space that encourages its residents to interact and work together.
-They are most often run by companies and have popped up in response to the huge number of young people moving to expensive cities in search of work.
+They are most often managed by companies and have popped up in response to the huge number of young people moving to expensive cities in search of work.
 Co-living is a new kind of modern housing where residents with shared interests, intentions, and values share a living space where they're almost like a big family.

-Co-living is built on the concept of openness and collaboration, with the residents often sharing similar philosophical values. |
+Co-living is built on the concept of openness and collaboration, with the residents often sharing similar philosophical values.
+Pros: Privacy, minimum rental duration of 3 months, wide range in budget and offerings Cons: Expensive, usually further away from amenities and public transportation At ESSEC AP, co-living and condos are grouped together |

 Serviced Apartments

-They sit in between Hotels and traditional long term rental contracts.
-Like a hotel, you can shorten, extend or cancel your stay with minimum notice.
 As a bare minimum, serviced apartments are fully furnished and equipped.
-All you need if your luggage.
-Towels, ben linen, Wi-Fi and TV subscriptions, Utility bills, regular house-keeping and an on call maintenance team are all taken care of and included in one simple nightly or monthly rate.
-No big contracts and no hefty deposits. |
+All you need is your luggage.
+Towels, ben linen, Wi-Fi and TV subscriptions, utility bills, regular house-keeping and an on-call maintenance team are all taken care of and included in one simple nightly or monthly rate.
+No big contracts and no hefty deposits.
+Pros: Privacy, minimum rental of 1 week, luxury living Cons: Expensive, usually further away from amenities and public transportation 1% of ESSEC students live in serviced residences |

 Hostels